 We woke to another lovely warm sunny morning.
 It has made such a difference since the wind finally dropped.
 Yesterday we decided we probably wouldn't go back across to Gibraltar, we'd done about all the sightseeing we wanted to do.
 I would have done more, particularly the 100 ton gun and the nearby Nelson's Anchorage, the location where Admiral Nelson's body was bought ashore after the Battle of Trafalgar, but The Chef wasn't that keen.

 We left the UK with a winter-weight duvet on, and now we've had to face the fact we need a summer-weight.
 Foolishly I hadn't thought to try and squeeze one in before we left, and so, off we went again, back across the Frontier.
 It was manic, even just approaching the Frontier.
 Today is the first day of the Spanish Easter holiday.
 So even fewer of them will be working over the next few days, coupled with this a new cruise ship had arrived overnight and they were decanting their flock in to tour minibuses to participate in 'Gib in half a day'.
 There are also loads of Brit holiday makers here.
 There have been quite a few flights in and out of here both yesterday and today, maybe up to twenty in total.
 We can see directly across at the runway from our motorhome.

 Finally we had hoards of Spanish day-trippers.
 These were my favourites because it was like taking a kid in to a sweetshop and telling them they can have a look round but you can't afford to buy them anything.
-So you Spanish can come over and have a look around at OUR Rock, spend some money, buy some decent food like fish & chips, taste beer which isn't anything like chilled urine, buy your horrid kids an Easter egg, then go home.
-No you can't have it, it's ours, and will remain so.
+So you Spanish can come over and have a look around at OUR Rock, spend some money, buy some decent food like fish & chips, taste beer which isn't anything like chilled urine, buy your horrid kids an Easter egg, then go home, and no you can't have The Rock, it's ours, and will remain so.

 This all made for a very busy border crossing and an even busier Main Street.